Gastropoda: Feeding behavior

 The diet of gastropods differs according to the group considered.
 Marine gastropods include some that are herbivores, detritus feeders, predatory carnivores, scavengers, parasites, and also a few ciliary feeders, in which the radula is reduced or absent.
-Land-dwelling species can chew up leaves, bark, fruit and decomposing animals while marine species can scrape algae off the rocks on the seafloor.
-Certain species such as the Archaeogastropda maintain horizontal rows of slender marginal teeth.
+Land-dwelling species can chew up leaves, bark, fruit, fungi, and decomposing animals while marine species can scrape algae off the rocks on the seafloor.
+Certain species such as the Archaeogastropoda maintain horizontal rows of slender marginal teeth.
 In some species that have evolved into endoparasites, such as the eulimid Thyonicola doglieli, many of the standard gastropod features are strongly reduced or absent.

 A few sea slugs are herbivores and some are carnivores.
 The carnivorous habit is due to specialisation.
 Many gastropods have distinct dietary preferences and regularly occur in close association with their food species.

-Some predatory carnivorous gastropods include, for example: Cone shells, Testacella, Daudebardia, Turrids, Ghost slug and others.
+Some predatory carnivorous gastropods include: cone shells, Testacella, Daudebardia, turrids, ghost slugs and others.

+Terrestrial gastropods

+Studies based on direct observations, fecal and gut analyses, as well as food-choice experiments, have revealed that snails and slugs consume a wide variety of food resources.
+Their diet spans from living plants at various developmental stages such as pollen, seeds, seedlings, and wood, to decaying plant material like leaf litter.
+Additionally, they feed on fungi, lichens, algae, soil, and even other animals, both living and dead, including their feces.
+Given this diverse diet, terrestrial gastropods can be classified as herbivores, omnivores, carnivores, and detritivores.
+However, the majority are microbivores, primarily consuming microbes associated with decaying organic material.
+Despite their ecological importance, there is a notable lack of research exploring the specific roles that terrestrial gastropods play within soil food webs.

+Fungivory

+Many terrestrial gastropod mollusks are known to consume fungi, a behavior observed in various species of snails and slugs across distinct families.
+Notable examples of fungivore slugs include members of the family Philomycidae, which feed on slime molds (myxomycetes), and the Ariolimacidae, which primarily consume mushrooms (basidiomycetes).
+Snail families that contain fungivore species include Clausiliidae, Macrocyclidae, and Polygyridae.